jrisi256/scripts/zotero_obsidian/setup_zotero_obsidian.md

 * [Zotfile](http://zotfile.com/).
 This plugin manages the attachments of a specific source.
 Specifically, it allows for the automatic renaming, moving, and attaching of PDFs (or other files) to Zotero items.
 It is also useful for syncing PDFs from your Zotero library to your (mobile) PDF reader (e.g. an iPad, Android tablet, etc.).
 * * [Inciteful](https://inciteful.xyz/).
 This plugin is not actually related to making Zotero and Obsidian play nice with each other.
 It is a new tool I found that helps with literature reviews. **Note** that I found only version 0.0.8 works with Zotero 7 and not the latest version (0.0.9 as of this writing).

 **Update for 2024, Zotero 7**: Both mdnotes and zotfile have stopped working due to the Zotero 7 upddate.
 As a result, I no longer use these plugins in my workflow.
+Some interesting plugins which are being billed as a replacements to Zotfile are: [ZotMoov](https://github.com/wileyyugioh/zotmoov) and [PDF Custom Rename](https://github.com/Theigrams/zotero-pdf-custom-rename?tab=readme-ov-file).
+Setting up Google Drive Cloud Storage on Ubuntu is a bit of a pain so ZotMoov is not super useful for me at this point in time.
+The PDF Custom Rename plugin also seems to largely duplicate the functionality already present in Zotero.
+Future updates may make it more useful.

 ## Obsidian plugins